 - The Tasmanian government and the Land and Sea Aboriginal Corporation of Tasmania have signed a contract for the latter to formally establish an Aboriginal cultural abalone fishery and fish the 40 state-owned abalone units.
-This will create at least nine jobs59. - In WA, the Murujuga Aboriginal Corporation is partnering with the Pilbara Development Commission, Maxima Pearling Company, and the City of Karratha to examine the viability of farming tropical blacklip rock oysters. - The Emama Nguda Aboriginal Corporation is commercialising the breeding of giant freshwater prawns ('cherabin') in Derby, WA. - The Narungga National Aboriginal Corporation has been granted a seaweed farming licence in SA and is working in partnership with CH4 Global to commercialise cultured seaweeds.
+This will create at least nine jobs66. - In WA, the Murujuga Aboriginal Corporation is partnering with the Pilbara Development Commission, Maxima Pearling Company, and the City of Karratha to examine the viability of farming tropical blacklip rock oysters. - The Emama Nguda Aboriginal Corporation is commercialising the breeding of giant freshwater prawns ('cherabin') in Derby, WA.